yanhkawakami/api_voucher_mount/README.md

 ## 🤝 Suggestions to improve the solution:

-To optimize solution, I think storage historical data in a Database to reduce application storage used, decreasing costs with processing.
+To optimize solution, storage historical data in a Database to reduce application storage used would be a good approach, decreasing costs with processing.
+In this case, we will need to build API and database, so we could use a docker compose to do everything in the same image

 With this POC version, we get all historical data every request, so we can have computing limitations here.